 On top of the epic food, the inn itself is wonderful and has a luxurious spa conveniently located next door for all your de-stressing desires.

 Be sure to check the Cove’s website to confirm vacancy.

 The fabled Gananoque Inn has a special place in my heart, not only for it’s rich and significant local history; but also because my wife and I spent our first anniversary there.
 This visually striking building that was once a carriage-works became a famous inn prior to the turn of the century.

 The suites and interior of the building proper, boast an accurate and welcoming Victorian charm, with one of the most picturesque dining rooms I’ve ever visited: The Watermark.
 The atmosphere and accommodations are a living example of 19th-century luxury and service.

-There is only weekend availability during winter, so spots will likely go quickly.
 For accommodations and bookings, visit the Gananoque Inn & Spa’s website.

 Rosemount Inn & Spa

 This divine utopia of relaxation and luxurious accommodation is an all-in-one destination for couples looking to melt the stress away and unwind in style.